Skip to content

 Conclusion

-Known bugs in version 2.0
+Known issues in version 2.0

 • CWIFI-9228 Generate new password will send email twice to the configured address with the same info